RecipeShare Test Kitchen

-Toast the pecans before adding for extra depth of flavor.
+Toast the pecans before folding them into the batter for deeper flavor.

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Mix icing sugar, hazelnut flour, flour, baking powder, and salt.
+Mix the icing sugar, hazelnut flour, flour, baking powder, and salt.

-Add egg whites in two additions until smooth.
+Add the egg whites in two additions until smooth.

-Caramelize glucose and 145 g sugar until amber.
+Caramelize the glucose syrup with the larger sugar amount until amber.

 9/14/2025